crunchyroll/govalid/readme.md

  - Fuzz test with randomly-generated, but linguistically valid input go source files.
 Auto-generate based on grammar from go/\* packages?
  - Godoc functions, etc.
+ - Document how ints can be specified in "any" base.

 Future Work
 -----------